jjclark1982/zodiac/README.md

 - [Rivets](http://rivetsjs.com/) - Reactive data binding, used for declaratively specifying behavior of view elements
 - [Font Awesome](http://fortawesome.github.com/Font-Awesome/) - Icon font
 - [Bourbon Neat](http://neat.bourbon.io/) - Semantic grid framework

+## TODO

+- include basic test script that verifies compilation and has room for expansion
+- add precommit hook to recompile docs so they can be browsable on github

+- make a @view helper or >onLoad handler that can connect subviews to their superview asynchronously

+- switch from sass to stylus unless specifically requested otherwise

+- switch from node_riak to riak-js for better 2i support